-- Disabled head or co-head (family housing program only) if does not require a wheelchair accessible unit. - Designated Housing Preference (for Elderly/Disabled housing program only) if does not require a wheelchair accessible unit. - Displaced Resident from a Unit in the City of Boston Preference - Supported Housing Programs made housing offers before Priority One Applicants. - 3.
-If the PHA will employ admissions preferences, please prioritize by placing a "1" in the space that represents your first priority, a "2" in the box representing your second priority, and so on.
+: Those previously enrolled in educational, training, or upward mobility programs X: Other preference(s) (list below) • Disabled head or co-head (family housing program only) if does not require a wheelchair accessible unit. • Designated Housing Preference (for Elderly/Disabled housing program only) if does not require a wheelchair accessible unit.
+Displaced Resident from a Unit in the City of Boston Preference Supported Housing Programs made housing offers before Priority One Applicants.
+3. If the PHA will employ admissions preferences, please prioritize by placing a "1" in the space that represents your first priority, a "2" in the box representing your second priority, and so on.
 If you give equal weight to one or more of these choices (either through an absolute hierarchy or through a point system), place the same number next to each.
-That means you can use "1" more than once, "2" more than once, etc.

-Date and Time: Only factor among residents/clients with same priority/preference status Former Federal preferences:

-- 1 Involuntary Displacement (Natural Disaster, Condemnation, Government Action, Action of Housing Owner [No-Fault Court-Ordered Eviction Only], Inaccessibility [Disabled Applicant Only] Displacement by any low-rent housing project or by public slum, victims of reprisals or hate crimes - 1 Victims of domestic violence - 1 Homelessness - 2 High rent burden (Elderly/Disabled program only) - 2 Imminent landlord displacement (Elderly/Disabled program only)

-Other preferences: (select below) : Working families and those unable to work because of age or disability X: Veterans and veterans' families X: Residents who live and/or work in the jurisdiction : Those enrolled currently in educational, training, or upward mobility programs : Households that contribute to meeting income goals (broad range of incomes) : Households that contribute to meeting income requirements (targeting) : Those previously enrolled in educational, training, or upward mobility programs X: Other preference(s) (list below)
+That means you can use "1" more than once, "2" more than once, etc. Date and Time: Only factor among residents/clients with same priority/preference status Former Federal preferences: 1 Involuntary Displacement (Natural Disaster, Condemnation, Government Action, Action o Housing Owner [No-Fault Court-Ordered Eviction Only], Inaccessibility [Disabled Applicant Only] Displacement by any low-rent housing project or by public slum, victims of reprisals or hate crimes 1 Victims of domestic violence 1 Homelessness 2 High rent burden (Elderly/Disabled program only) 2 Imminent landlord displacement (Elderly/Disabled program only) Other preferences: (select below) : Working families and those unable to work because of age or disability X : Veterans and veterans' families X : Residents who live and/or work in the jurisdiction : Those enrolled currently in educational, training, or upward mobility programs : Households that contribute to meeting income goals (broad range of incomes)

+\\: Households that contribute to meeting income requirements (targeting)

+\\\\: Those previously enrolled in educational, training, or upward mobility programs

-- Disabled head or co-head (family housing program only) if does not require a wheelchair accessible unit. - Designated Housing Preference (for Elderly/Disabled housing program only) if does not require a wheelchair accessible unit. - Displaced Resident from a Unit in the City of Boston Preference - Supported Housing Programs made housing offers before Priority One Applicants.
+- \X\: Other preference(s) (list below) - Disabled head or co-head (family housing program only) if does not require a wheelchair accessible unit. - Designated Housing Preference (for Elderly/Disabled housing program only) if does not require a wheelchair accessible unit. - Displaced Resident from a Unit in the City of Boston Preference - Supported Housing Programs made housing offers before Priority One Applicants.